Are you about to have your first recital? Learn how to prepare for a piano recital with our tips below.

 Hi, I’m Emily Strenger, piano teacher at Hoffman Academy’s Portland location.
 Everyone gets jittery about performing.
 It’s totally normal, whether you’re at home with family or at Carnegie Hall.
 The key to conquering those jitters?
-Recital prep!
-I prepare my students for recitals throughout the year by doing practice performances.
+Piano recital prep!
+I prepare my students for piano recitals throughout the year by doing practice performances.
 As a result, come recital day, my students enjoy their experience more because they know what to expect.

 Wait…what do you mean, “practice performance”?

 Just like songs and scales, performing is a practice-able skill.
-Recital prep is different from normal practice.
-In normal practice, if you make a mistake, you stop to correct.
+Piano recital prep is different from normal practice.
+In normal practice, if you make a mistake, you stop to correct it.
 However, when performing, you want to keep going no matter what happens.
 A “practice performance” is just what it sounds like: a chance to practice going through the motions of the upcoming performance.

 How to do a Practice Piano Recital Performance

 - First of all, have an audience.
 It can be as small as one or two people, or even a group of stuffed animals.

 - Face the audience and announce yourself.
 “My name is Emily, and today I’m playing…” If you’re playing more than one piece, just announce the title of the song you are about to play.
 You can announce the others as you get to them.

 - Sit at the piano and take a breath.
 Sometimes I have my students count to three in their heads before they even touch the keys.
 As a result, they are more calm and focused when performing.

 - Play!
 When you’re finished, put your hands on your lap.
 Then stand, turn to your audience, and bow.
 Bowing is the performer’s way of saying, “thank you for listening.”

 It may seem like a lot to remember, but that’s why you practice!
 Before you know it, each step will feel perfectly natural.